manic-code/Emerging-Malicious-Domain-Blocklist/README.md

 This blocklist is intended to supplement existing/larger blocklist sources.
 The list provides the most coverage against free movie streaming site pop-ups, social media phishing links, newly registered domains intending to impersonate consumer brands, and various other untrustworthy websites.
 All additions to this blocklist are vetted to avoid including a false positive.
 While not intended to be used for anti-tracking purposes such domains may be included if they do not break any legitimate services when blocked.

 All domains are sourced primarily from my personal blocklist.
-This is supplemented with various sources on Alienvault's OTX threat exchange site with a heavy emphasis on newly registered phising and malicious links.
-Sites actively spreading malware are my primary target.
+This is supplemented with various sources from Alienvault's open threat exchange site with a heavy emphasis on newly registered phishing and malicious links.
+Sites actively spreading malware are the primary target.
 > I make a strong effort to include phishing campaigns that are targeting users all over the world however as I'm limited by my sources this means currently coverage is limited to European & North American users.
 Hope to expand this soon.